austephner/CharacterProfileManagementAPI/README.md

 # Character Profile Management API (CPMAPI)
 #### Originally Developed by Austin Renner (@austephner)

+**! !
+DISCLAIMER ! !**<br>
+This API is still in development and is not ready for production use.
+It may be filled with unknown issues or bugs.
+Additionally, code is subject to change.

 ## Summary
 This is a small and simple API which allows for quick and dirty random character profile generation in Unity.
 Users can define **classes**, **species**, **traits**, and **attributes** through a custom editor window.
 It uses a system of availability rules and trait negation to help control the randomization of new profiles.